thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

   * Our end result will be an LSP, but that's mostly just a vehicle for talking about query-based incremental compilation.
     * All the techniques we discuss today apply outside of LSP.
     * They're simply well exemplified by LSP due to its interactive nature.

+* TODO: Transition from expectations to starting with the query engine.

 * Query Based Engine
   * Query